odomobo/slime-mold-wallpaper/notes.md

 # Slime Mold Wallpaper

+## Current problems

+How the heck do we have multiple programs that render to render buffers?
+And then share them?

+Do we want to use twgl? https://twgljs.org/ Looks pretty nice!

 ## Overall Goal

 To make a wallpaper for wallpaper engine that follows sebastian lague's work shown here: